ShortestPathLab/posthoc/docs/3-getting started/concepts/protocol.md

-# Pathfinding Visualiser Protocol
+# Pathfinding Posthoc Protocol

 _Version 1.0.3_

-The Pathfinding Visualiser Protocol describes the way pathfinding visualisers communicate with pathfinding solvers to deliver an interactive experience.
+The Pathfinding Posthoc Protocol describes the way pathfinding visualisers communicate with pathfinding solvers to deliver an interactive experience.

 The protocol is transport-layer agnostic, and extends the [JSON-RPC 2.0 specifications](https://www.jsonrpc.org/specification).